gwdistsys18/gwdistsys18.github.io/hw-2-kv.md

 Each client socket connection should issue a single request before closing.

+You may use different languages for the client and server if you would like.

 ## Extra Features
 Depending on your group size you will need to implement additional features to increase the complexity of your KV store.
  - Groups with 1-2 members must implement 1 additional feature.